zeshawnahmed/Business-Data-Analysis/README.md

 An analysis of financial data on the sale of Adidas products in the USA for 2020 and 2021 was performed.
 Reports and dashboard were created.

-# Sales Performance Dashboard
+# Sales Performance Dashboard - US based Construction Company

 **Description:**
-This Excel dashboard presents a comprehensive overview of sales performance metrics, providing insights into key aspects of the sales process.
+This Excel dashboard presents a comprehensive overview of sales performance metrics, for a US-based construction company specializing in plumbing, providing insights into key aspects of the sales process.
 It offers a visually appealing and interactive interface to analyze sales data effectively.

 [See Dashboard Here](https://github.com/zeshawnahmed/Business-Data-Analysis/blob/main/Excel%20-%20Sales%20Performance%20Dashboard.xlsx)